robot297/JAG_8_2019/grades/Lab 8 Questions.md

 JComboBox to select small, medium, large.
 Populate this rom GardenServiceData's size array JCheckBox - if mowing was done.
 You need to create this.
 JLabel - to display the total cost for mowing services.
 JCheckBox - if leaf raking was done.
 You need to create this.
+Call it leafRakingCheckBox.
+JLabel - to display the total cost for leaf raking services.
-Call it leafRakingCB JCheckBox - if weed pulling was done.
+JCheckBox - if weed pulling was done.
 You need to create this.
-Call it weedPullingCB
+Call it weedPullingCheckBox JLabel - to display the total cost for weed pulling services.
-JLabel: total cost of all services.
+JLabel: displays the total cost of all services.
 You need to create this.
 JButton to generate invoice preview.
 This has been created.